elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 2.9.1

 **Problems that were solved:**
- - Fixing server response location problem in WebFormsJS
+ - Fixing server response location problem in WebFormsJS.

+### Version 2.9.2

+**Problems that were solved:**
+ - Better identification of the `PostBack` method in submit type inputs in WebFormsJS.